Comparing orthogonal calculus and calculus with Reality

 \begin{prop} Let $n$ be a non-negative integer.
 The adjoint pair

-induces an adjunction on the underlying $\infty$-categories. \end{prop} \begin{proof} We show that the adjunction on the level of model categories is a Quillen adjunction.
-The right adjoint preserves fibrations since the fibrations of the $n$-homogeneous model structure coincide with the fibrations of the $n$-polynomial model structure, which are preserved by Proposition \ref{prop: QA for poly model structures}.
+is a Quillen adjunction. \end{prop} \begin{proof} The right adjoint preserves fibrations since the fibrations of the $n$-homogeneous model structure coincide with the fibrations of the $n$-polynomial model structure, which are preserved by Proposition \ref{prop: QA for poly model structures}.
 By (the calculus with Reality version of)~\cite[Proposition 8.3]{TaggartUnitary} the acyclic fibrations of the $n$-homogeneous model structure are the fibrations of the $(n-1)$-polynomial model structure which are also $D_n$-equivalences.
 Since fibrations of the $(n-1)$-polynomial model structure are preserved, to complete the proof it suffices to prove that the right adjoint is homotopical and hence that the weak equivalences are reflected.
 This follows from (the calculus of Reality version of)~\cite[Proposition 8.2]{TaggartUnitary}, Theorem \ref{thm: polynomial approximation preserved}, and that right adjoints commute with right Kan extensions. \end{proof}

-Using that $D_nF$ is the universal approximation to $F$ in the $\infty$-category of $n$-homogeneous functors we obtain the following relationship between $n$-homogeneous approximations, or $n$-th layers of Weiss towers.
+Using that $D_nF$ is the universal approximation to $F$ in the underlying $\infty$-category of $n$-homogeneous functors we obtain the following relationship between $n$-homogeneous approximations, or $n$-th layers of Weiss towers.

 \begin{cor} Let $n$ be a non-negative integer.
 If $F$ is an fibrant functor in the cofree model for calculus with Reality, then there is a levelwise equivalence of orthogonal functors

 \end{cor}